Institute-of-Electrical-Energy-Systems/SIMULINK_DLL_Builder/docs/DLL_in_PF.rst

 .. container:: image-row

    ..  figure:: ./images/PowerFactory/CT_PowerFactory2.png
-         :alt: Pop-up window of the new generated current transformer at cubicle of the PCC busbar connected to the thevenin impedance in PowerFactory.
+         :alt: Pop-up window of the new generated current transformer at cubicle of the PCC busbar connected to the thevenin impedance in DIgSILENT PowerFactory.
          :target: _images/CT_PowerFactory2.png

-         Figure 12: Pop-up window of the new generated current transformer at cubicle of the PCC busbar connected to the thevenin impedance in PowerFactory.
+         Figure 12: Pop-up window of the new generated current transformer at cubicle of the PCC busbar connected to the thevenin impedance in DIgSILENT PowerFactory.

    .. figure:: ./images/PowerFactory/CT_PowerFactory4.png
          :alt: Pop-up window for the definition of a current transformer type.